 Judith Harmon, sophomore standing, transfer student from England majoring in English Literature.
 She’s actually a few years older than her classmates.
 Involved as a consultant in the theatre’s production of Hamlet.
 In the Great Coven of Carles Castlerigg, she is known as The Swordmaster.

 Dr. Rebecca Hart Allen, Professor of Anthropology.
-In the Coven she was known as The Hart, but after last year's challenge at midsummer she is sometimes known as The Huntress.
+In the Coven she was known as The Hart, but after last year’s challenge at midsummer she is also known as The Huntress.

 Lissa, the doughnut lady.
 Just a late-night doughnut stop for Wayne until she learns he has been introduced to the Art.
 Under her coven name The Chameleon, she undertakes some of his training.